 ‘I started sleeping more, woke up with more water, ate less red meat, added more fruit and vegetables and within weeks I felt like a completely different person,’ she acknowledges.

 ‘I didn’t realize how these relatively small changes to my routine could make me feel and look so much better.’

 Elle set up WelleCo after her health scare, with her Australian business partner Andrea Bux.

 She gave Andrea some of the personalized super greens Dr Laubscher was making for her and the trio started working with a team of doctors in Australia to pioneer one all-encompassing super supplement – a combination of 45 key ingredients including vitamins, minerals, Chinese herbs and digestive enzymes.

 This became The Super Elixir, and was followed last summer by The Super Elixir Nourishing Protein powder.

 She now starts each day with warm water and fresh lemon juice.
-(Lemon is acidic on its own but, say ‘alkaline’ devotees, is alkaline when metabolised and boosts the immune system, aids digestion and flushes out toxins.)
-Elle follows this with her own Super Elixir alkalising greens, mixed with coconut water or plain iced water.
+(Lemon is acidic on its own but, say ‘alkaline’ devotees, is alkaline when metabolized and boosts the immune system, aids digestion and flushes out toxins.)
+Elle follows this with her own Super Elixir alkalizing greens, mixed with coconut water or plain iced water.

 ‘I’ve had an extraordinary couple of years,’ says Elle, who now divides her time between homes in Miami and London.